justinseby/justinseby/README.md

 ### Hi there 👋 I'm Justin Seby,

-A polyglot software engineer who is passionate about Machine learning and AI.
+A computer science professional with a strong background in polyglot software engineering, Machine Learning, AI (NLP) and cybersecurity.

 - ⚡ **Fun fact:** I **strongly** believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
 - 🔭 I’m currently working on: